SamMcKeown/BeginningDataScience/README.md

 `Python`
 - SimplifyLoopingWithCounters
 - WorkingWithJSON
+- UnderamplingOversampling

 `scikit-learn`
-- an introduction to machine learning algorithms
+An introduction to machine learning algorithms

+- MachineLearningAlgorithms

 `SweetViz`
-- how to quickly perform exploratory data analysis in python
+How to quickly perform exploratory data analysis in python

+- SweetvizQuickEDA